Brazil's Lula to announce some Cabinet names on Friday, aide says

-BRASILIA, Dec 8 (Reuters) - Brazil's leftist President-elect Luiz Inacio Lula da Silva is expected to start announcing some members of his cabinet on Friday, the head of his Workers Party said on Thursday, as he seeks to end speculation about key ministerial appointments.
+BRASILIA, Dec 8 (Reuters) - Brazil's leftist President-elect Luiz Inacio Lula da Silva is expected to start announcing some members of his Cabinet on Friday, the head of his Workers Party (PT) said on Thursday, as he seeks to end speculation about key ministerial appointments.

+Among the appointments eagerly awaited by investors, Lula is expected to name as his finance minister former Sao Paulo Mayor Fernando Haddad, who met with the current Economy Minister Paulo Guedes on Thursday morning.

-Congresswoman Gleisi Hoffman said Lula, who is set to take office from President Jair Bolsonaro on Jan.
-1, was set to reveal "some names" on Friday.
+PT leader Congresswoman Gleisi Hoffman said Lula, who is set to take office from President Jair Bolsonaro on Jan.
+1, plans to reveal "some names" on Friday.

 "He wanted to make the announcements only after his certification, but there is just too much speculation," Hoffman said, referring to the certification ceremony scheduled for Dec.
 12.